The differences between responsive design, mobile-first design and native apps in plain language

 A customer recently asked what the difference was between responsive design, mobile-first design and native apps.

 Let’s start by reviewing what they have in common: All three are intended to work well on at least some mobile devices.
 Responsive design and mobile first design are not mutually exclusive and are often used together.

-Websites designed to be responsive and/or designed using the mobile-first philosophy require a web browser (Chrome, Safari, Internet Explorer, Firefox) running on a device in order to display their content.
-To display a webpage, the browser program “requests” the page from the web server where it is stored and displays it on the device.
+Websites designed to be responsive and/or designed using the mobile-first philosophy require a web browser (Chrome, Safari, Firefox, Edge) running on a device in order to display their content.
+To display a webpage, the browser program “requests” the page components (text, images, code, etc.) from the web server where they are stored, assembles the components into a webpage and displays it on the device.

 Like mobile browsers, native apps are software programs that “live” (hence the term “native”) on the mobile devices on which they are designed to work.